 How does therapy help?

 Depending on your present situation and your reasons for seeking help, there are many benefits to therapy.
-If you are seeking diagnosis or treatment for a mental illness, therapy can help you better manage your symptoms, outbreaks, and triggers.
-It can also assist you to increase coping skills and open your eyes to new ways of dealing with situations that you may not have been aware of before.
-Therapy offers problem-solving skills and support to help you work through life transitions, allowing you to reframe your circumstances as a personal growth opportunity instead of a burden or obstacle.
+If you are seeking diagnosis or treatment for a mental illness, therapy can help you better manage your symptoms and triggers.
+It can also assist you to increase coping strategies and open your eyes to new ways of approaching situations that you may not have been aware of before.
+Therapy offers problem-solving skills and support to help you work through life transitions, allowing you to re-frame your circumstances as a personal growth opportunity instead of a burden or obstacle.
 There are no failures in life, just learning experiences!

 Some specific skills therapy can provide are:

 - Emotional management, including, but not limited to anger, jealousy, grief, and depression.

 - Coping strategies that allow you to work through situations which typically cause you anxiety, fear, or avoidance.

 - Stress-management techniques to deal with stress within your everyday life, such as with your job and family.